When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Exact Recovery at Intermediate Depths

 \subsection{Exact recovery at Intermediate Depths}

-Although the exact recovery of the primitive communities is feasible when the quantity~$I$, as defined in Equation~\eqref{eq:divergence_HSBM}, exceeds the threshold of $\log N / N$, this insight alone does not provide the requirements for achieving exact recovery of the super-communities of higher depth within the hierarchy.
-In this section, we answer this question by determining the precise information-theoretic threshold for achieving the exact recovery of super-communities at a specific depth.
-Furthermore, we demonstrate that a bottom-up algorithm successfully attains this threshold.
+Although the exact recovery of the primitive communities is feasible when the quantity~$I$, as defined in Equation~\eqref{eq:divergence_HSBM}, exceeds the threshold of $\log N / N$, this insight alone does not provide the requirements for achieving exact recovery of the super-communities at a smaller depth.
+In this section, we answer this question by determining the information-theoretic threshold for achieving the exact recovery of super-communities at a specific depth.

-We say that a node $u$ of $\cT$ is at depth $q$ if its distance from the root is $q$, or if $u$ is a leaf\footnote{The second condition ($u$ is a leaf) is only needed if the binary tree is not perfect, as we highlight in Example~\ref{exa:mega_communities}.}.
+We say that a node $u$ of $\cT$ is at depth $q$ if its distance from the root is $q$, or if $u$ is a leaf whose distance from the root is less than $q$.
+The second condition is only needed if the binary tree is not perfect, as we highlight in Example~\ref{exa:mega_communities}.
 We denote by $\cS_q$ (resp., $\cS_{\le q}$) the set of nodes at depth $q$ (resp., at a depth less than or equal to $q$), \textit{i.e.,}

 The set of \new{super-communities at depth $q$} is hence

 \begin{example} For the tree of Figure~\ref{fig:illustration_HBM} we have

 Because the tree of Figure~\ref{fig:illustration_HBM} is not full and complete, the community $C_{10}$ is present at depth $2$ and at depth $3$.
 In contrast, for the tree of Figure~\ref{fig:illustration_BTSBM}, we have